-The end result of Robotnik vs. Wily is implied to be total world Armageddon.
+The end result of Robotnik vs. Wily is implied to be the apocalypse.

 Boomstick:Well, that world's fucked.
 Our bad.

-While Superman survives, the planet has been blown up at the end of the fight, likely killing everyone both of them were fighting for.
+While Superman survives his fight with Goku, the planet has been blown up at the end of the fight, likely killing everyone both of them were fighting for.

 He-Man crushed the eye of Thundera, unknowingly killing every every single ThunderCat.